Housing Accommodations at the University of the Arts

 University of the Arts is committed to providing reasonable accommodations in residential housing for individuals with disabilities.
 The Office of Educational Accessibility and Office of Residence Life will consult to determine reasonable modifications and accommodations based on a student's documented disability.

 To request an accommodation in Housing:

-1. Students must complete the Pre-Intake Form to request a reasonable accommodation.
+1) Complete the Pre-Intake Form to request a reasonable accommodation.

 UArts will accept and consider requests for reasonable accommodation in University housing at any time during the year.
 If the request for accommodation is made after housing assignments have been made (July 1 for Fall and November 1 for Spring), UArts cannot guarantee that it will be able to meet the student's accommodation needs during the first semester or term of occupancy.

 If the need for the accommodation arises while the semester is underway, students should contact Educational Accessibility and complete the registration process as soon as possible.
-UArts cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received due to limitations in housing types.
+UArts cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received due to limitations in housing inventory.

 2. Provide Documentation

 In order to qualify for accommodations in Housing, students must provide documentation that substantiates the need and shows a direct link between the disability and the requested housing accommodation.
 Documentation can be uploaded to the Pre-Intake Form.